+i.
 Cross Examination

-Each party's Advisor will conduct live cross-examination of the other party or parties and witnesses.
-During this live-cross examination the Advisor will ask the other party or parties and witnesses relevant questions and follow-up questions, including those challenging credibility directly, orally, and in real time.
+Each party's Advisor will may conduct live cross-examination questioning of the other party or parties and witnesses.
+During this live-cross examination questioning timeframe, the Advisor will ask the other party or parties and witnesses relevant questions and follow-up questions, including those challenging credibility directly, orally, and in real time.

-a) Determining Relevance of Questions Before a Complainant, Respondent, or witness answers a cross-examination or other question, the Adjudicator must first determine whether the question is relevant and explain any decision to exclude a question as not relevant.
+ii.
+Determining Relevance of Questions

+Before a Complainant, Respondent, or witness answers a crossexamination or other question, the Adjudicator must first determine whether the question is relevant and explain any decision to exclude a question as not relevant.